xiang-ji-ncsu/xiang-ji-ncsu.github.io/Publication/index.markdown

 Advisor: [Dr. Jiasen Zhang](http://www.phy.pku.edu.cn/~zhangjs/index.html), Physics Department, Peking University

-The Goal was to design, fabricated, test rectangular shape plasmonic lense composit of nano-scaled slots on a 200nm thin gold film on glass substrate being able to generate sharper focus.
+The Goal was to design, fabricate and test rectangular shape plasmonic lense composit of nano-scaled slots on a 200nm thin gold film on glass substrate being able to generate sharper focus.
 This work stays unpublished.

 Due to detection limit, we could not provide direct proof that our device worked by the fact that our image detection system was only sensitive to XY plane (parallel to the device) of the optical field whereas the focus intensity mainly lied in Z direction.
 If possible, a near field optic probe may detect the focus point and give a direct proof.
 I show my simulated light intensity distribution at XY plane of the focus point together with experimental result below to give you an idea.